DEIS-Tools/uppaal-models/Demos/Stratego/cartpole/README.md

 # CartPole model for UPPAAL Stratego

 This model is a [UPPAAL Stratego][1] implementation of the classical reinforcement learning problem, where an agent has to balance a pole vertically on a moving cart.
+The model corresponds to the [Gymnasium environment][4] that is widely used in testing RL techniques.

 ![cartpole-gif](./reinforcement-learning-cartpole-v0.gif)
 ([source][2])